 - See if the coloured parts of the characters match

 This is what it looks like if you paste both pictures and select the 教育部標準楷書 font.
-The middle row is the text in my text editor, the other two are the pictures copied from above:
+The middle row is the text in my word processor, the other two are the pictures copied from above:

 Now, unless you use exactly the fonts I recommended, you probably won’t get a 100% match.
 However, you can still see if the coloured parts match or not.
 Many fonts will give you mixed results.
 For example, one of the open source traditional fonts I use a lot (AR PL UKai TW), gives correct Taiwan standard for most characters, but not for 雪, 聚 and 窗.
 That’s also a font I use here on Hacking Chinese, but you probably won’t see it unless you happen to have it installed already.